Anuraga Karikkin Vellam: Plot

-Abhilash(Abi), a young architect is in search of a job.
-Elizabeth (Eli), his girlfriend is a sweet, bubbly and kind-hearted girl who treats Abhi like a kid.
+Abhilash alias Abhi is a young architect in search of a job.
+His girlfriend, Elizabeth alias Eli, is a sweet, bubbly, and kind-hearted girl who treats Abhi like a kid.
 Abhi is irritated by Eli's frequent calls and interference in his life.
 Upon his friend's suggestions, he breaks up with Eli leaving her heartbroken.
 She struggles with her breakup.